The heavy water cellar

 You have picked:

-The story of Vemork is a story of people, machine power, struggle and culture.
-An industrial adventure with both heroes and the workers who toiled every day in the leading roles.
+The story of Vemork is a tale of people, mechanical power, struggle, and culture.
+It is an industrial adventure featuring both heroes and the everyday workers in leading roles.

-Experience what was once the world’s largest power station and is now a UNESCO World Heritage Site as part of the Rjukan-Notodden Industrial Heritage Site.
-Norway would never have been the same without it.
+Experience what was once the world’s largest power station, now listed as a UNESCO World Heritage site as part of the Rjukan-Notodden Industrial Heritage.
+Norway would never be the same without it.

-More than 50,000 visitors each year.
-Appointed Travelers’ Choice on Tripadvisor.
-Awarded Olavsrosa for experiences of a particularly high standard.
+With over 50,000 visitors each year, Vemork has been recognized as a Travellers’ Choice destination on TripAdvisor.
+It has also been awarded the prestigious Olavsrosa for providing experiences of exceptional quality.
 A visit to Vemork is suitable for everyone.

-Whether you want to take a deep dive into Norwegian industrial history, want to know more about Norwegian war heroes and international war history, love beautiful and spectacular nature, are passionate about architecture, are interested in history, curious about old age everyday life or looking for an exciting day for the whole family – Vemork is the place.
+Whether you want to delve into Norwegian industrial history, learn more about Norwegian war heroes and international wartime history, appreciate beautiful and breathtaking nature, have a passion for architecture, have an interest in history, curious about everyday life in the past, or seeking an exciting day for the whole family – Vemork is the place to be.

-See with your own eyes the mighty rooms, turbines and generators of what once constituted the beating heart of the world’s largest power plant.
-Be inspired by the magnificent hall, and imagine what it was like to spend day-to-day life in a building the like of which nobody had seen before.Read more
+Witness firsthand the majestic space, turbines, and generators that once formed the pulsating heart of the world’s largest power station.
+Let yourself be inspired by the grandeur of the hall and imagine what it was like to spend everyday in a structure like no other.Les mer

-From a poor peasant society to a rich welfare society, and later on the UNESCO World Heritage List.
-The story of Rjukan and Notodden is described as a modern fairy tale, only in reality.
-At the World Heritage Center, you will find out why.
+From a poor farming community to a prosperous welfare society, and later included in UNESCO’s World Heritage List.
+The story of Rjukan and Notodden is often referred to as a modern-day fairy tale, but one that actually happened.
+At the World Heritage Center, you will discover why.

 The Norwegian Industrial Workers Museum (NIA) was founded in 1983.
-The goal is to manage and communicate the unique history of local hydropower, industry and society.
-Every year we welcome almost 100,000 guests to our seven visitor sites.
+Its purpose is to manage and convey the unique local history of hydropower, industry, and society.
+Each year, we welcome nearly 100,000 visitors to our 7 locations.

-In addition to the visitor sites, NIA has significant activities related to the management of more than 110 cultural-historical buildings, 2 large vessels, several quays, a large art collection, archives, photographs and collections within our field.
+In addition to these visitor sites, NIA has significant activities related to the management of over 110 cultural-historical buildings, 2 large vessels, several quays, a vast art collection, archives, photographs, and collections within our fields of expertise.